ucb-bar/chipyard/README.md

     }
 ```

+The `opcodes` parameter for `LazyRoCC` is
+the set of custom opcodes that will map to this accelerator.
+More on this
+in the next subsection.

-The LazyRoCC class contains two TLOutputNode instances, `atlNode` and `tlNode`.
+The `LazyRoCC` class contains two TLOutputNode instances, `atlNode` and `tlNode`.
 The former connects into a tile-local arbiter along with the backside of the
 L1 instruction cache.
 The latter connects directly to the L1-L2 crossbar.
 The corresponding Tilelink ports in the module implementation's IO bundle